Our PeopleTo tātou iwi

 Gerard Hickey has over 10 years of experience as Managing Director and Co-Owner of Firstlight Foods Ltd and brings his knowledge and skills in business strategy and innovation, consumer preferences, marketing and sales, value chain structures, and product development.
 He has a background in the New Zealand animal agricultural sector with a focus on promoting the provenance of premium grass-fed beef and lamb and developing sustainable pasture to plate processes.

 Mahara Inglis, CEO, MitoQ

 Mahara is a purpose-driven CEO with a passion for leading highly agile businesses that are transforming the global food, nutrition, and supplement industries to deliver both profitable and better health, environmental, and social outcomes.
-Mahara brings a strong background in strategy, customer-centered solutions, international business, high growth ventures, and go to market.
+Mahara brings a strong background in strategy, customer-centred solutions, international business, high growth ventures, and go to market.
 Prior to joining MitoQ, Mahara worked at Fonterra where he held roles leading the Global Probiotics business and leading the Fonterra Corporate VC and Accelerator.
 Prior to Fonterra Mahara also spent 3 years as a consultant with McKinsey & Company.
-Mahara holds an MBA from the University of California – Berkeley, where he was a Fulbright Scholar, and has dual degrees in Commerce and Environmental Science from Victoria University of Wellington.
+Mahara holds an MBA from the University of California – Berkeley, where he was a Fulbright Scholar and has dual degrees in Commerce and Environmental Science from Victoria University of Wellington.
 He descended from Nga Rauru Kitahi in Taranaki.